ABOUT ZOË WILSON

-Living in Hampshire with my husband and son, I spend as much time as possible carving in my lovely studio in the garden.
+Living in Hampshire with my husband and son, I spend as much time as possible sculpting in my lovely studio at Houghton Lodge Gardens.

 Over many years I have accumulated a broad range of skills all of which make up a unique dexterity for my craft.

 I find adding to those skills helps to keep me inspired and excited by what I do.
 I think the passion for creating is a very deeply rooted part of me and my sculpting and carving is my outlet for that.
 Carry on reading to find out what inspires me and more about my background and training or visit my blog page to find out about life as a stone carver.
 Alternatively visit my Exhibitions and Awards page to see where I’ve exhibited recently and to learn about upcoming opportunities.

 I lived in South East Asia for two years with my husband.
 Whilst work was certainly challenging at times, it allowed me the time to consider what interested me as an artist.
 I was exposed to a wonderfully diverse culture and environment, extraordinary carving and wonderful Islamic patterns.

 I developed a fascination for carving complicated geometric patterns.
 It’s a fantastic challenge, perfect accuracy is needed and meticulous precision required.
 The chisel marks in the finished piece show the presence of the maker, leaving a little legacy with each mark.
 You can read more about my travels in my blog

 This photo was such a happy moment!
 We visited Hoi An, Vietnam, with friends and had the most wonderful holiday.
 We’re in front of a leather workshop where my friends bought me a custom made apron for work.
 I wear it nearly every day!

 Following my degree in fine art, I stumbled across an opportunity working with stone.
 I didn’t realise at the time but it was the beginning of my new career.